Name Alix Richards (given name Jo Pfander)

 Fiona: Are experiences based on someone you know, or events in your own life?

 As an avid reader, that’s a loaded question.
-For the most part, I’d have to say every book I’ve read has influenced my life equally.
+LOL But for the most part, I’d have to say every book I’ve read has influenced my life equally.
 I couldn’t name one over another.
-There really is no one person.
-Everyone person I meet I try to gain something from.
-A lesson, whether good or bad.

 Fiona: What book are you reading now?